-After many years of strong growth, the number of people employed in the oil and gas industry and related industries dropped in 2015.
-It is difficult to provide a precise estimate of the number of people employed in the sector, because it is complicated to distinguish between deliveries of petroleum-related goods and services and deliveries to other industries in terms of labour input.
-It is even more complicated to estimate indirect employment, in other words employment generated in other parts of the economy by demand from the petroleum industry.
+Employment in the oil and gas industry dropped in 2015 and 2016 after several years of strong growth.
+It is challenging to estimate precisely the number of people employed in the sector, because it is complicated to separate deliveries of petroleum-related goods and services and deliveries to other industries.
+Furthermore, it is even more complicated to estimate indirect employment, in other words employment generated in other parts of the economy by demand from the petroleum industry.

-Indirect employment is a result of demand from the petroleum industry for goods and services in a variety of sectors, including wholesale and retail trade, ICT equipment and services, temporary employment agency activities, renting of machinery and equipment, hotel and restaurant services and legal and accounting services.
+Indirect employment is a result of demand from the petroleum industry for goods and services in a variety of sectors, including wholesale and retail, IT equipment and services, employment agencies, renting of machinery and equipment, hotel and restaurant and legal and accounting services.

 Number of employees in the Norwegian petroleum sector, 1970-2016